**These posts often contain affiliate links. Please see our disclosure policy for details.**

 The supplies needed to make a gratitude tree are:

-- Paper Leaves
+- Paper Leaves (template available in the resource library)

 - Tape – washi tape or masking tape